Ask a Question

 Description

-You will be welcomed to the family ranch by owner George, who has been hosting guests and "city-folk" at his ranch since 1996.
-All guests are encouraged to participate in the seasonal and daily cattle and ranch work during their stay.
-You may need to help check and move cows from pasture to pasture.
-Or it may sometimes be necessary to help gather and catch some of the young calves to administer treatments and brand or tag them.
-Although the daily work can be long and often challenging, the team here certainly know how to relax and unwind after a satisfying day of working the range.
-You'll enjoy a good lunch break each day, with coffee cooked over a fire and a nice snooze in the sun to regain your energy for the afternoon's activities.
+You will be welcomed to the family ranch by owner George, who has been hosting guests and "city folk" at his ranch since 1996.
+All guests are encouraged to participate in the seasonal ranch work during their stay and enjoy relaxed trails across the range.
+You may need to help check the horses and cows in the pastures or secure the fencing if it's been damaged.
+Although the daily work can be challenging, the team here certainly know how to relax and unwind after a satisfying day of riding the range.
+You'll enjoy a good lunch break each day, perhaps with coffee cooked over a fire and a nice snooze in the sun to regain your energy for the afternoon's activities.
 In the summer months, you may pack up the horses for an overnight trip and camp out under the stars: a cowboy dream!
-At certain times of the year, there will also be chances to get involved in some of the special events of a working ranch calendar.
-Events such as "branding week" in early June, when the young calves of the year are marked with the ranch brand to show where they have come from.
-Or the "Fall round-up" the largest cattle round up of the year when the cows are brought back to the ranch from their summer pastures to be counted, checked, vaccinated, sorted and prepared for sale if necessary.
-Guests looking for a truly authentic and hands-on ranch experience would do well to visit during one of these events.

 Horses & Riding